phuonganh0804/process-mining-tum-pratikum/README.md

 ## Implementation Details

 Python 3.11.4 is currently used.
 All the dependencies and additional python packages can be found in requirements.txt.
-To install run pip install -r requirements.txt

-The backend uses Flask framework to receives and send back Http response.
+Server side: uses Flask framework to receive Http request and send back Http response.

-The frontend uses Javascript, Html, CSS and React library to send Http request and interact with users
+Client side: uses Javascript, Html, CSS and React library to send Http request and interact with users.

 In your terminal, do as follows: